-Twelve (12) noise events were identified during this monitoring period for further investigation.
-All twelve (12) events were associated with an unknown external source.
-Lendlease advised ADE that no significant works were occurring at the dates/times of the noise events.
+Eight (8) noise events were identified during this monitoring period for further investigation.
+Two (2) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
 They are not judged to be noise events occurring on site or related to construction activities.
-These events were dismissed from the analysis.
+This event was dismissed from the analysis.